Meta-Learning Adaptive Loss Functions: Experimental Setup

 \section{Experimental Setup}

+For all datasets, we use the original training–testing split, with $10\%$ of the training data held out as a validation set.
+The validation set is used to optimize the training setup and tune hyper-parameters for the baseline models, ensuring they represent the strongest possible comparisons.
+Standard data augmentation techniques—normalization, random horizontal flips, and random cropping—are applied to the training data of CIFAR-10, CIFAR-100, and SVHN during both meta-training and base training.

+In the inner loop, all regression models are trained using stochastic gradient descent (SGD) with a base learning rate of $\alpha=0.001$.
+Classification models are trained with SGD using a base learning rate of $\alpha=0.01$, and on CIFAR-10, CIFAR-100, and SVHN, Nesterov momentum $0.9$ and weight decay $0.0005$ are applied.
+These choices reflect the settings that gave the best performance on the validation set, while the remaining base-model hyper-parameters follow the standard configurations reported in the literature, consistent with the setup in \citep{gonzalez2021optimizing}.

 To initialize $\MetaLoss_{\phi}$, $\mathcal{S}_{init}=2500$ steps are taken in offline mode with a meta learning rate of $\eta=1e-3$.
 In contrast, in online mode, a meta learning rate of $\eta=1e-5$ is used (note, a high meta learning rate in online mode can cause a jittering effect in the loss function, which can cause training instability).
-The popular Adam optimizer is used in the outer loop for both initialization and online adaptation.
+For meta-optimization, the Adam optimizer \citep{kingma2014adam} is used in the outer loop for both initialization and online adaptation.

-In the inner-loop, all base models are trained using stochastic gradient descent (SGD) with a base learning rate $\alpha=0.01$, and on CIFAR-10, CIFAR-100, and SVHN, Nesterov momentum 0.9, and weight decay 0.0005 are used.
-The remaining base-model hyper-parameters are selected using their respective values from the literature in an identical setup to \cite{gonzalez2021optimizing}.

-All experimental results reported show the average results across 10 independent executions on different seeds for the purpose of analysing algorithmic consistency.
-Importantly, our experiments control for the base initializations such that all methods get identical initial parameters across the same random seed; thus, any difference in variance between the methods can be attributed to the respective algorithms and their loss functions.
-Furthermore, the choice of hyper-parameters between ML$^3$ and AdaLFL has been standardized to allow for a fair comparison.
+All experimental results reported show the average across 10 independent executions with different seeds to analyze algorithmic consistency.
+To ensure fairness, all methods are initialized with identical parameters under the same random seed, such that any differences in variance can be attributed to the respective algorithms and their loss functions.
+Furthermore, the choice of hyper-parameters between MetaLR, ML$^3$, and AdaLFL has been standardized to allow for a fair comparison.